zbipel/PL_Apartments_Price-Analysis/README.md

 - Rzeszów records the fewest number of apartment listings, totaling just 300.
 - The highest-priced apartments are situated in Warsaw, boasting an average price of 909,000 PLN.
 - Conversely, the most affordable apartments can be found in Chęstochowa, with an average price of 307,000 PLN per unit.
-- Interestingly, the average apartment price in Warsaw (the most expensive city) is nearly 20% higher than in Kraków (the second most expensive city), yet Warsaw has 48% more listings.
+- The average apartment price in Warsaw (the most expensive city) is nearly 20% higher than in Kraków (the second most expensive city), yet Warsaw has 48% more listings.
 This suggests that while prices are elevated in Warsaw, finding an apartment there may be relatively more accessible than in Kraków.

 ### Key Findings from the "Market Analysis" Section